JMB-Scripts/dssp-to-pymol/README.md

        (Schrödinger, LLC 2015)

 3. **Plugin Installation**:
    - Save the plugin script (`dssp_cif_plugin.py`) to the `$PYMOLPATH/modules/pmg_tk/startup/` directory.
-Alternatively, you can place it in any directory where PyMOL sources plugins.
+   - Alternatively, you can place it in any directory where PyMOL sources plugins.
+   - Or you can use the Plugin Manager of Pymol.
    - Start PyMOL.
 If it's already running, source the plugin using:
      ```pml
      run /path/to/dssp_cif_plugin.py